A Guide to Growing Carnation Flowers

 Stem Cuttings

-Take four- to six-inch cuttings from non-flowering stems in the cool mornings of summer.
-Cut just below a set of leaf nodes with a clean, sharp knife.
-Remove the bottom leaves and optionally dip in rooting hormone.
+During the cool mornings of summer, you can select four- to six-inch cuttings from non-flowering stems, ensuring to cut just below a set of leaf nodes with a clean, sharp knife.

 Read more